-What options do contractors have when choosing on a mortgage lender?
+Different options for contractors when choosing a mortgage lender

-The truth is: many lenders offer the aforementioned contract-based underwriting.
+The truth is: many mortgage lenders offer contract-based underwriting.

 It doesn’t matter whether a contractor is remortgaging or a first-time buyer.
-In many instances, lenders also offer great deals on mortgages for investment properties.
+Just as many mortgages are available to contractors as other homeowners.
+That includes many great deals on buy-to-let for investment properties.

 The real issue is contracting itself: despite recent popularity, it remains a niche sector.